19 / 07 / 2023

 2. Let go of perfectionism

-When you hold onto perfectionism it can stop you from starting or finishing a project, it’ll slow your output and prolong colleagues from using their strengths to help you.
+When you hold onto perfectionism it can stop you from starting or finishing a project, it’ll slow your output and prevent colleagues from using their strengths to help you.
 Let perfection go and you’ll feel supported to produce the best work you can do.

 In most cases, the obstacle is the way and perfectionism is self-judgement in your own work, trust your colleague or client to tell you when it’s wrong, as this is the only way to learn.
 Holding onto perfectionism can indicate to your colleagues you don’t trust their feedback.